sensorset/SensorSet-Android/README.md

 # SensorSet-Android
 View,Record and Stream Sensor Data from your Android Device.

-Repo is to Log issues with the SensorSet Android Application.
+This Repo is to Log and keep track of issues within the SensorSet Android Application.
+The App itself is not (yet) open source.